A two-level distributed algorithm for nonconvex constrained optimization: A Key Reformulation and A Two-level Algorithm

 It can be shown that if $({x}^*, \bar{x}^*)$ is a local minimum of \eqref{formulation: generic} and satisfies some mild regularity condition, then condition \eqref{condition: stationary} is satisfied \cite[Thm 8.15]{rockafellar2009variational}.
 If $\mathcal{X}$ and $\bar{\mathcal{X}}$ are defined by finitely many continuously differentiable constraints, then condition \eqref{condition: stationary} is equivalent to the well-known KKT condition of problem \eqref{formulation: generic} under some constraint qualification.
-Therefore, condition \eqref{condition: stationary} can be thought as a generalized first order necessary optimality condition for nonsmooth constrained problems.
+Therefore, condition \eqref{condition: stationary} can be viewed as a generalized first-order necessary optimality condition for nonsmooth constrained problems.
 Our goal is to find such a stationary point $({x}^*, \bar{x}^*, y^*)$ for problem \eqref{formulation: generic}.